 An internship is an excellent way to gain hands-on experience while making valuable future contacts.
 Undergraduate students with a GPA of 3.0 or higher are eligible for a community internship (PSC 496) in political science.
 Students are responsible for finding the internship and it must be related to previous coursework that the student has completed or will be taking during the internship.
 Internships opportunities are often in a government office or agency in Western New York, but may also involve work in other politically relevant organizations.

 The academic component of the internship is crucial to receiving academic credit.
-Community Internships are similar to an Independent Study in that students must obtain the consent of two faculty members to serve as a first and second reader of the internship project.
-Normally, the first reader and the student at the outset of the semester identify readings to be done in conjunction with the internship and discuss expectations about the nature of the internship paper to be written during the course of the internship.
+Community Internships are similar to an Independent Study in that students must obtain the consent of a faculty member to serve as a sponsor of the internship.
+Normally, the faculty sponsor and the student, at the outset of the semester, identify readings to be done in conjunction with the internship and discuss expectations about the nature of the internship paper to be written during the course of the internship.
 Students typically earn three (3) credits for a Community Internship.

 Complete the Community Internship Application and submit to 520 Park Hall by the end of the first week of classes.
 Late or incomplete paperwork will not be accepted.
 No internship credit will be awarded retroactively.

 The Department of Political Science also sponsors a state government and a national government internship programs.
 Undergraduate students with a GPA of 3.0 or higher are eligible to intern for a semester in the office of a state senator or member of the Assembly in Albany.
 Participants can earn up to 15 credits.
 All internships must be approved by the department.

 For more information about this program, please contact the department or visit: